smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Sauce-Please.md

 - Submit an issue as a way to start a thread of dialogue, or discuss how the site is run.
 Errors, disagrement with articles, grammatical injustices, whatever it is open an issue...
 - Users can submit pull requests to suggest a change any of the site.
 Community decides is they want the changes.

-### Why the hell would i wanna sign up for Gitub account?
+### Why the hell would i wanna sign up for a Gitub account?

  Github is designed as an open source platform.
 Accounts are: